 Employees may not decide for themselves which instructions they will follow and which they will not.

-This is pretty much how most arbitrators or the NLRB would describe insubordination.
-BUT, as we all know, there are different levels of insubordination and the behavior of management often has an impact on whether the actions of an employee are considered insubordinate or not.
+This is how most arbitrators or the National Labor Relations Board (NLRB) would describe insubordination.
+BUT there are different levels of insubordination and the behavior of management often has an impact on whether the actions of an employee are considered insubordinate or not.

 Guideline to Use When Investigating an Employer Charge of Insubordination

-It is not insubordination if a management person tells a worker to do something and the worker responds by asking questions or giving their reasons why they shouldn't have to do what the boss wants.
+It is not insubordination if a manager tells a worker to do something and the worker responds by asking questions or giving their reasons why they shouldn't have to do what the boss wants.

 It is not insubordination if the worker asks to have a Steward present to explain to management how the order given violates the union contract.